 Cloud hosting is available from a number of well-known hosting companies, but Cloudways has taken it to the next level.
 They’ve improved upon the traditional cloud to bring you several managed cloud hosting options with standout features.

-First off they use the latest servers and systems (nginx, varnish, memcached and apache to be specific) as a part of what they call the ThunderStack.
+First off they use the latest servers and systems (Nginx, Redis, MySQL, Varnish, Memcached and Apache to be specific) as a part of their performance stack.
+In addition they pre-install their helpful Breeze Cache Plugin which includes features for file exclusion, grouping and minification, as well as Gzip compression for optimized file sizes.
 This incredible combo is what makes Cloudways hosting fast and reliable.

 The other great part about Cloudways as opposed to some of their competitors is that they provide managed server-side security with all of their plans.
-They use multiple layers of protection with auto-updates to keep all of the servers on their platform up to date.
+They use multiple layers of protection (such as firewalls, 2-factor authentication, and IP whitelisting) along with auto-updates to keep all of the servers on their platform up to date.

-Plus you’ll be hard pressed to find another host that allows you the variety of platform choices (your pick of DigitalOcean, VULTR, Amazon or Google), unlimited installations, team collaboration, easy server scaling and an amazingly easy to use account console (which you’ll see plenty of snapshots of later) and free SSL certificates via Let’s Encrypt.
+Plus you’ll be hard pressed to find another host that allows you the variety of platform choices (your pick of DigitalOcean, linode, VULTR, Amazon, Google and Kyup), unlimited installations, team collaboration, easy server scaling and an amazingly easy to use account console (which you’ll see plenty of snapshots of later) and free SSL certificates via Let’s Encrypt.

 Now that you know what it is Cloudways does you should have a look at their plans.
 One of the best features of Cloudways is that they offer a variety of hosting options to suite any website’s budget or data needs.